 The Dissertation Proposal requires a written proposal outlining the plan of research for the PhD and an oral presentation and defense of this proposal to the Dissertation Committee.
 The written proposal will follow either a NIH R01 or NSF grant submission format, with length of 10-12 pages, excluding references.
-A curriculum vita, the most recent Progress Report form, and a graduate-level transcript should also be included with the proposal.
+A curriculum vita, the most recent Progress Report form, and a graduatelevel transcript should also be included with the proposal.
 All materials should be distributed to the Dissertation Committee at least 2 weeks before the oral proposal.
-The defense will include a 30 min presentation by the student, followed by a 60 min Q&A discussion.
+The defense will include approximately 30 min presentation by the student, followed by approximately 60 min Q&A discussion.
 There are no guidelines as to whether the proposal is open or closed to an external audience, and determination of this is left up to the student and advisor(s).
-The student must complete the Dissertation Proposal within 2 years of the Qualifying Exam.
-If a student is unable to successfully complete their Dissertation Proposal within two years of passing their Qualifying Exam, they must petition the Graduate Director, in writing, for an extension of this deadline; else they risk being designated a Student Not in Academic Compliance (see description below).
+Students are encouraged to complete the Dissertation Proposal following their sixth semester after matriculation (typically after their third year in the program), and must complete it by the end of their eighth semester.
+Students wishing to complete the Dissertation Proposal later or must petition the Graduate Director, in writing, for an extension of this deadline.
+The Dissertation Proposal must be completed at least one year in advance of completing the Dissertation Exam.